webfactory/secret-spreader/README.md

 ## Credits, Copyright and License

-This action was written by webfactory GmbH, Bonn, Germany.
+This tool was written by webfactory GmbH, Bonn, Germany.
 We're a software development agency with a focus on PHP (mostly [Symfony](http://github.com/symfony/symfony)).
 If you're a developer looking for new challenges, we'd like to hear from you!